98teg/JSONConfigFile/doc/files/JSON-CONFIG-FILE.md

 }
 ```

-### Valid JSON: Only the dependant property is specified.
+### Valid JSON: Only the dependent property is specified.
-This JSON has specified only the dependant property.
+This JSON has specified only the dependent property.
 ```JSON
 {
     "name": "Mr. Example",